jade-nl/rt.extras/Scripts/README.md

 - Outer border width,
 - Maximum size (longest side and scaled down only).

-This Linux script is written with *convert*, a ImageMagick tool, at its base.
+This Linux script is written with *magick*, from ImageMagick 7, at its base.

 ### ccps.sh